Seraaron/agora/srd/Specialties.md

 ### [Generic] Specialties

 When you see a generic noun listed as _a specialty in lower-case between square-brackets_ [like this], it means that there are many potential specialties like it.
-When you add one to your [[Character Sheets|character sheet]] you should **replace or append the generic noun with a capitalized _specific noun_ or an adjective or phrase related to it**, to identify it.
+When you add one to your [[Character Resources|character sheet]] you should **replace or append the generic noun with a capitalized _specific noun_ or an adjective or phrase related to it**, to identify it.

 Generic specialties are especially useful for [[Fact Checks|establishing facts]].

 > ### Eg.
 >
-> The _'[city]'_ specialty should become _'London City'_ or _'City of London'_ or just _'London [city]'_ when you add it to your sheet if your character lived or worked in or around London a lot, rather than interpreting it to mean a specialty for _any_ city.
+> The _'[city]'_ specialty should become _'London City'_ or _'City of London'_ or just _'London, city'_ when you add it to your sheet if your character lived or worked in or around London a lot, rather than interpreting it to mean a specialty for _any_ city.

-❓ How you decide to write it on your sheet is your own aesthetic choice, but when prespecified generics are listed in [[Agora]] we use the form _'Specific [generic]'_.
+❓ How you decide to write it on your sheet is your own aesthetic choice, but when prespecified generics are listed in [[Agora]] we use the form _'Specific, generic'_.

 ---